Specialized pro-resolving mediators: DHA-derived resolvins

-n-3 DPA-derived resolvins
+n−3 DPA-derived resolvins

-n-3 DPA (i.e. 7Z,10Z,13Z,16Z,19Z-docosahexaenoic acid)-derived resolvins are recently identified SPM.
-In the model system used to identify them, human platelets pretreated with aspirin to form acetylated COX2 or the statin, atorvastatin, to form S-ntrosylated and thereby modify this enzyme's activity metabolize n-3 DPA to form a 13R-hydroperoxy-n-3 DPA intermediate which is passed over to nearby human neutrophils; these cell then metabolize the intermediate to four poly-hydroxyl metabolites termed resolvin T1 (RvT1), RvT2, RvT3, and RvT4.
-(The chirality of their hydroxyl residues has not yet been determined.)
+n−3 DPA (i.e. 7Z,10Z,13Z,16Z,19Z-docosapentaenoic acid)-derived resolvins are recently identified SPM.
+In the model system used to identify them, human platelets pretreated with aspirin to form acetylated COX-2 or with the statin, atorvastatin, to form S-nitrosylated COX-2, thereby modify this enzyme's activity.
+The modified enzyme metabolizes n−3 DPA to a 13R-hydroperoxy-n−3 DPA intermediate which is passed over to nearby human neutrophils; these cells then metabolize the intermediate to four poly-hydroxyl metabolites termed resolvin T1 (RvT1), RvT2, RvT3, and RvT4.
 These T series resolvins also form in mice undergoing experimental inflammatory responses and have potent in vitro and in vivo anti-inflammatory activity; they are particularly effective in reducing the systemic inflammation as well as increasing the survival of mice injected with lethal doses of E. coli bacteria.
-Another set of newly described n-3 DPA resolvins, RvD1n-3, RvD2n-3, and RvD5n-3, have been named based on their presumed structural analogies to the DHS-derived resolvins RvD1, RvD2, and RvD5, respectively.
-These three n-3 DPA-derived resolvins have not been defined with respect to the chirality of their hydroxyl residues or the Cis–trans isomerism of their double bonds but do possess potent anti-inflammatory activity in animal models and human cells; they also have protective actions in increasing the survival of mice subjected to E. coli sepsis.
-The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities, cellular receptor targets (where known), and Wikipedia pages giving further information on the activity and syntheses.
+Another set of newly described n−3 DPA resolvins, RvD1n−3, RvD2n−3, and RvD5n−3, have been named based on their presumed structural analogies to the DHA-derived resolvins RvD1, RvD2, and RvD5, respectively.
+These three n−3 DPA-derived resolvins have not been defined with respect to the chirality of their hydroxyl residues or the cis–trans isomerism of their double bonds but do possess potent anti-inflammatory activity in animal models and human cells; they also have protective actions in increasing the survival of mice subjected to E. coli sepsis.
+The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities and cellular receptor targets (where known).